changlabtw/hicmaptools/docs/usage.rst

     other parameters:
-            -ner_bin     check neighbouring bins for bat mode, (default: 10) -random      the size of the shffule sample (default: 100)
+            -ner_bin     check neighbouring bins for bat mode, (default: 10) -random      the size of the shuffle sample, you can turn off shuffle test by 0 (default: 100)

 Query Modes